dronekit/dronekit-python/docs/examples/follow_me.rst

 :ref:`taking off <taking-off>`, and closing the vehicle object.

 The example-specific code is shown below.
 All this does is attempt to get a gps socket and read the location in a two second loop.
-If it is successful it reports the value and uses :py:func:`Vehicle.commands.goto <dronekit.lib.CommandSequence.goto>` to move to the new position.
+If it is successful it reports the value and uses :py:func:`Vehicle.commands.goto <dronekit.CommandSequence.goto>` to move to the new position.
 The loop exits when the mode is changed.

 .. code-block:: python